cyber-dojo-tools/image_builder/README.md

 - - - -

 # testFramework repos
-Contain a Dockerfile which installs a test-framework.
+Contain a docker/Dockerfile which installs a test-framework.
-Also contains start_point files for the test-framework.
+Also contains start_point/files for the test-framework.
-The image_builder attempts to build and test a docker image and, if successful, pushes the image to the [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) dockerhub.
+The image_builder attempts to build and test the docker image and, if successful, pushes the image to the [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) dockerhub, and triggers all dependent github repos.
 See [example](https://github.com/cyber-dojo-languages/python-pytest).

 The tests
 - Verify the start_point files using the command [ [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) start-point create name --dir=REPO_DIR ]
 - Verify the start_point files run outcome is red
+- Verify the start_point files tweaked to green is green
 - Verify the start_point files tweaked to amber is amber
-- Verify the start_point files tweaked to green is green
-- Triggers all dependent github repos (not live yet)

 - - - -